-Extensible Authentication Protocol (EAP) [3] is an authentication framework used, for example, in enterprise wireless networks.
+Extensible Authentication Protocol (EAP) [36] is an authentication framework used, for example, in enterprise wireless networks.
 It normally assumes that the wireless devices are pre-registered at a back-end authentication server.
 This means that the deployment of new wireless devices is a multi-step process that includes device registration and credential provisioning.

-Nimble out-of-band authentication for EAP (EAP-NOOB) [8] is an authentication method for EAP that also supports user-assisted bootstrapping and registration of new devices.
+Nimble out-of-band authentication for EAP (EAP-NOOB) [37] is an authentication method for EAP that also supports user-assisted bootstrapping and registration of new devices.
 It is intended for off-the-shelf IoT devices that initially have no known identifiers, no credentials, and no knowledge of their intended owner and network.
 EAP-NOOB registers the new devices to the authentication server and associates them with the user's account on the server.
 The device, called peer, first performs an ECDH key exchange with the server.
 The authentication takes place when the user delivers a single out-of-band (OOB) message from the peer device to the server, or in case of peer devices with only input capability such as cameras, from the server to the peer device.
 Information delivered in the OOB message enables mutual authentication of the peer and server, and it authorizes, on one hand, the server and user to take control of the device and, on the other, the device to be registered to the server and user account.
-The protocol does not limit the ways in which the OOB message is transferred; the implemented ways include a QR code, an NFC message, and an audio clip.
+The protocol does not limit the ways in which the OOB message is transferred; the implemented ways include a QR code, an NFC message, LED light, and an audio clip.
 After the OOB message has been delivered, the device registration completes in-band between the peer and the server.

-The misbinding attack (shown in Figure 5) arises when the peer device B is compromised.
-It can trick the user into registering a different peer device C to the user's account in the server.
-From the user's and the attacker's points of view, the following steps occur in the attack:
+The misbinding attack (shown in Fig. 7) arises when the peer device is compromised.
+Alice has a new device E, which she wants to register to the network and to the authentication server.
+In this case, the device has an NFC interface from which the OOB message can be read with a mobile phone app.
+Unknown to Alice, the attacker Mallory has compromised the device E to the extent that Mallory can control the NFC output.
+By mounting the misbinding attack, the attacker can trick the user into registering a different peer device B to the user's account in the server.
+From the user's and the attacker's points of view, the following steps take place in the attack: